Swanem24/Breakout/README.md

 # Breakout
 This is a game i made for my coursework in Sixth Form.
 I used python tkinter.
-It works but its not very good because, the codes are repetitive.
+It is just like a classic arcade breakout game but with different playstyle.